virtualmarvin/web/README.md

 ## Open API

-The Swashbuckle can be found `/Swagger/index.html`
+The Swashbuckle UI can be found at `/Swagger/index.html` and the JSON data can be found at `/swagger/v0.9/swagger.json`

 The `Swashbuckle.AspNetCore` package is used to deliver Open API specifications and the `Microsoft.AspNetCore.Mvc.Versioning.ApiExplorer` NuGet is used to generate the version information.